For more information or to get a quote contact us today

 10. Axe Throwing Instruction

-For many visitors, this will be the first axe they have ever thrown.
+Your business should educate participants on how to properly throw an axe and the safety brief and handling instructions.
+This will be the first axe they have ever thrown for many visitors.
 Teach them how to throw without injuring themselves or causing a safety risk to the people around them.

 Before allowing participants to begin, it can be very beneficial for your team to share tips and guide throwers through a few practice rounds.
 The more equipped attendees are, the safer the activity is for everyone.
 Again, signs with images on proper throwing techniques can be helpful to post.